SJ23 Tech Tip F10, (Updated 2024-11-11)

 Fig 1, CUT WIRE SQUARE - Tape the wire to keep the strands together

-while cutting.
+while cutting through the tape.
 It cuts absolutely square

 without burrs if just the weight of the hack saw cuts the